 Gonzales mayor leaves office after 16 years for new role at Louisiana Municipal Association

-GONZALES — Today is Gonzales Mayor Barry Arceneaux's last day in office before he transitions to a new role as the executive director of the Louisiana Municipal Association.
+GONZALES — Monday was Gonzales Mayor Barney Arceneaux's last day in office before he becomes the new executive director of the Louisiana Municipal Association.

 As of Tuesday, Arceneaux's role as mayor will be assumed by Kirk Boudreaux, the Mayor Pro Tempore, until Gonzales City Council appoints an interim mayor at a meeting in May.
 Since Arceneaux's term was set to end this year, the interim mayor will serve until the election in November.